 If Wine is installed on your PC, you can use it to create Wine Prefixes.
 If you create several Wine Prefixes, you can load each one with apps and set them running.
 If something goes wrong in one Wine Prefix, that will not affect any other Wine Prefix, so you just delete the bad guy and re-create it.
 Better yet, if you had the foresight to make copies of the Wine Prefixes on a backup disk, when something goes wrong you just delete the bad guy and restore it from backup.

 No. Wine does not create virtual machines.
-Wine's technology is entirely different, but there is a similarity in how they are used, and thinking of a Wine Prefix as if it were a virtual machine helps to make clear how Wine is used.
+Wine's technology is entirely different, but there is a similarity in how they are used, and thinking of a Wine Prefix as if it were a virtual machine is a way to understand how Wine is used.

 However, there is one major difference between how one can use a Wine prefix compared to a virtual machine.
 A Windows app running in a virtual machine is isolated from the host machine.
 Special arrangements allow such an app to have limited access to the host's resources, but full integration into the host with seamless access to the host's resources is not to be expected.
 On the other hand, a Windows app running under Wine is indistinguishable from a native Linux app and, subject to the usual Linux permissions, has full access to the host machine's resources.